 If you have a bed at home that sits pretty high, it might be a good idea to get a stool to put next to it so it’s easy to get in and out during your recovery.

 Make some freezer meals ahead of time, or put some takeout gift cards on your registry.
 The less time you have to spend in the kitchen while recovering from surgery, the happier you’ll be.
-This also goes for a vaginal birth but it’s important enough to mention so it’s in our list.
+This also goes for a vaginal birth, but it’s important enough to mention, so it’s on our list.

 Belly Bandit makes great post C section underwear and belly wraps to keep gentle pressure on your incision, and Nesting Days makes a great carrier that is amazing if you’ve had a c-section.

-The hospital will likely send your home with a supply of painkillers, but just in case, talk to your doctor about what you can use and make sure you’re stocked up ahead of time.
+The hospital will likely send you home with a supply of painkillers, but just in case, talk to your doctor about what you can use and make sure you’re stocked up ahead of time.
+Some medical practitioners like acetaminophen, ibuprofen, (or both) but be sure to ask because they may recommend something else based on your medical history.

 Just because you’re having a C section doesn’t mean you can’t still create a birth plan.
 If you have specific wishes, like your plans for once the baby arrives, who’s allowed to visit, or if you’d like delayed cord clamping, it’s not a bad idea to write up a birth plan ahead of time when you prepare for a C section.
 Just remember – things can change in the moment, and it’s okay if everything doesn’t go according to plan.